marclopezsoler/p2-typescript-2024/README.md

+# P2 Typescript - Full-Stack Web Technologies Postgraduate

+### API

+The API used for this project is the Art Institute of Chicago API (https://api.artic.edu/docs/).

+### Start the project

+In order to see the project deployed, you first need to open it on Visual Studio Code and run the following command on the terminal `bun run main.ts`, which creates artworks.html and the page detail for each artwork.

+Now, by having the `artworks.html` file open & running Live Server, you can see the result of the project.

 # Generador de HTML en Typescript

 Se trata de hacer un programa en Typescript que genera una página en HTML a partir de datos leídos en JSON.
 Se proporciona un ejemplo sencillo, con una sola página, a modo de guía.